 Equalisation Levy Rules, 2016, notified

 With an intention to resolve tax challenges in the digital economy, the Indian government had proposed to incorporate the equalisation levy in the Finance Act, 2016 as per the recommendation under the OECD BEPS initiative.
-Recently, the CBDT notified the Equalisation Levy Rules, 2016 (the “EL Rules”) and issued a circular stating that the levy will be applicable from June 1, 2016 at the rate of 6% on the amount of consideration for any “specified services” received/receivable by a non-resident person from a person residing in India or from a foreign entity having a permanent establishment in India.
+Recently, the CBDT notified the Equalisation Levy Rules, 2016 (the “EL Rules”) and issued a circular stating that the levy will be applicable from June 1, 2016, at the rate of 6% on the amount of consideration for any “specified services” received/receivable by a non-resident person from a person residing in India or from a foreign entity having a permanent establishment in India.
 The term “specified service” has been defined as online advertisement, any provision for digital advertising space or any other facility or service for the purpose of online advertisement, and includes any other service as may be notified by the government in this regard.
+Find our recent case update on the equalisation levy here.

 This tax has been criticized but is here to stay.
 Some digital services providers like Google may pass on this tax to the service recipient and some may not.
 Although this levy is in line with the OECD’s BEPS mandate, it seems unlikely that a non-resident service provider will be able to claim a tax credit under an applicable tax treaty for the equalization amount withheld.
 Further, while the application of the levy is currently restricted to transactions with online advertising companies, the Indian government has reserved the right to expand the scope of the levy to other online services at a future date.
 Press reports suggest that the Indian government has in effect found an indirect way to tax companies such as Google and Facebook, a development that could set the stage for a cross-border digital transactions tax with the potential to drive up costs for advertisers.